gvan-0110/gvan-0110.github.io/site/src/projects/second-project.md

 ---
-title: Another NPM Package
+title: Automatic Music Sorting
-emoji: 💾
+emoji: 🎵
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
 date: 2019-01-01T00:00:00.000Z
-summary: This is an NPM package I made
+summary: A algorithm to automatically classify songs into categories based on musical similarity.
 tags:
+  - machine learning
-  - javascript
+  - clustering
-  - node
+  - audio
 ---

-### Task
+### Motivation

 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.